cthoyt/cthoyt.github.io/_posts/2025/2025-01-23-clinical-trials-data-modeling.md

 arsenic-containing drugs have been used in for each disease class?_ because it depends on the construction of the disease hierarchy.
-Other common aggregations here are for rare diseases, cancers, neurodegenerative diseases, etc. In practice, I usualy have an additional way of tagging the terms in the hierarchy that I want to aggregate on, either by labeling the node in a property graph, or using yet another relationship to a node representing a grouping of my desired query terms.
+Other common aggregations here are for rare diseases, cancers, neurodegenerative diseases, etc. In practice, I usually have an additional way of tagging the terms in the hierarchy that I want to aggregate on, either by labeling the node in a property graph, or using yet another relationship to a node representing a grouping of my desired query terms.